DrugLib.com — Drug Information Portal

 - Compare the efficacy of escitalopram oxalate vs placebo in treating major depressive

-disorder in patients with stage IIIB or IV non-small cell lung cancer.
+disorder in patients with advanced lung or gastrointestinal cancer.

 - Compare the side effect burden of escitalopram oxalate vs placebo in these patients.